-The evening is complete the evening with Buddy's famous "All You Can Eat Barbecue", featuring steak, fish, chicken, and ribs accompanied by a variety of stews, salads, rice dishes, soup, and of course, dessert!
-It is a feast you will not want to miss and will deserve at the conclusion of your dancing!
+The evening is completed the evening with Buddy's famous "All You Can Eat Barbecue", featuring steak, fish, chicken, and ribs accompanied by a variety of stews, salads, rice dishes, soup, and of course, dessert!
+It is a feast you will not want to miss and will deserve after your dancing!

 Flying to Bonaire